About the vaccine

 - Course: If you have had the vaccine before, you will need one dose as a booster.
 If it’s your first jab, you may need several doses.

-- Boosters: The vaccine protects you for 10 years.
+- Boosters: How long does the Polio, Tetanus, and Diphtheria vaccine last?
+The vaccine protects you for 10 years.
 You will need a booster to remain protected after 10 years.

 - How it is given: The vaccine is given as an injection in the upper arm.